welshDog/HYPERFOCUSzone-starting-code-/QUICK_SETUP_CARD.md

 ✅ Require a pull request before merging
   ├─ Required number of reviewers before merging: 2
-  ├─ ✅ Dismiss stale pull request approvals when new commits are pushed ├─ ✅ Require review from code owners
-  └─ ✅ Restrict pushes that create files larger than 100MB
+  ├─ ✅ Dismiss stale pull request approvals when new commits are pushed ├─ ❌ Require review from code owners (Requires GitHub Pro - skip for now) └─ ✅ Restrict pushes that create files larger than 100MB

 ✅ Require status checks to pass before merging